cockroachdb/docs/src/current/v24.3/wal-failover.md

 WAL failover provides the following benefits:

 - Improves resiliency against transient [disk stalls]({% link {{ page.version.version }}/cluster-setup-troubleshooting.md %}#disk-stalls).
 - Minimizes the impact of disk stalls on write latency.
-Bounding p99.9+ latencies by about `100ms` in the event of a stall, rather than `min(20s, stall time)`.
+Bounds [Raft log]({% link {{ page.version.version }}/architecture/replication-layer.md %}#raft) latencies to about `100ms` in the event of a stall, which helps reduce the stall's impact on query tail latencies.

 ### 2. For single-data store clusters, what should be the size of an additional side disk for WAL failover?